 College of Education Accreditation

-Candidates, faculty, staff, and administrators in the professional education unit at Alabama State University are proud to be recognized through accreditations by the Council for Accreditation of Educator Preparation (CAEP) and the Alabama State Department of Education (ALSDE).
+Candidates, faculty, staff, and administrators in the professional education unit at Alabama State University are proud to be recognized through accreditations by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the Council for Accreditation of Educator Preparation (CAEP), the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and the Alabama State Department of Education (ALSDE).
 The cornerstone of any quality higher education institution is its ability to receive and maintain national and state accreditation through its respected agencies.

 CAEP and State Accreditation